Trail of Tears (band): Breakup (2013)

 In January 2013, Ronny Thorsen, Endre Moe, and Bjørn Dugstad Rønnow were announced to have left Trail of Tears.
 Thorsen has been reported as leaving the band, despite being the only constant member of Trail of Tears since its inception.
 The remaining members were initially reported to be Cathrine Paulsen and Bjørn Erik Næss; both parties split from one another on acrimonious grounds.
 According to Thorsen's Facebook statements, Massacre Records gave full support to himself, Moe, and Rønnow, while Oscillation is the final Trail of Tears album.
 Some months later in 2013, Thorsen, Moe and Rønnow, along with Miriam Renvåg "Sphinx" and Krister Dreyer "Morfeus", formed the band Viper Solfa.

-Reformation (2020)
+Reformation and Winds of Disdain EP (2020–present)

 In October 2020, the band announced that they have returned with new guitarist Nicolay "Jørni" Johnsen and ex-Sirenia vocalist Ailyn, and are planning both new music and anniversary shows where they will play older albums in their entirety.

+On January 10, 2024, the band announced they will release an EP, Winds of Disdain, on May 24 via The Circle Music.